Resources

 This infographic visualises the key concept of the Road-STEAMer 2nd Policy Brief, outlining the main features of STEAM in Road-STEAMer, stating policy reccomendations, and providing useful example of projects including STEAM in digital education.

-The First Road-STEAMer Conceptual Framework
+The Second Road-STEAMer Infographic: the Conceptual Framework

 The First Road-STEAMer Infographic: Criteria for STEAM Practices